ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

 To summarize our workflow

-* Instead of referencing the bibliography file in the Document metadata we create an object refering to it in a chunk by calling `RefManageR::ReadBib()`;
+* Instead of referencing the bibliography file in the Document metadata we create an object referring to it in a chunk by calling `RefManageR::ReadBib()`;

 * We use a custom-made `cite()` function using `RefManageR::NoCite()` to signal the use of the reference, and string manipulation to add it in the correct format;